johannschopplich/nuxt-api-party/docs/api/use-fetch-like.md

 # `useFetch`-Like Composable

-Returns the raw API response.
+Returns the API response as Nuxt async data.
 Intended for data that requires reactive updates, e.g. when using data in templates.

 Responses are **cached** in the Nuxt payload between calls for the same request.
 Disable this by setting `payloadCache` to `false`.